 If the Committee finds the student not to have committed plagiarism of any kind, the matter must be referred to the Head of Department to make arrangements for the re-assessment of the assignment.
-If the Committee finds that the student has committed plagiarism, the student must be recalled, this fact should be communicated to the student, and the student should be given an opportunity to make a statement in mitigation of penalty.
-The Committee will be entitled to ask questions of the student or his or her representative at this stage.
+If the Committee finds that the student has committed plagiarism, the student must be re-called, this fact should be communicated to the student, and the student should be given an opportunity to make a statement in mitigation of penalty.
+The Committee will be entitled to ask questions of the student or their representative at this stage.
 The Committee should then adjourn to consider the penalty to be imposed.

-The Committee should be guided by this policy's general guidelines on penalties in the first instance, to try to ensure that cases are dealt with fairly and equally.
+The Committee should be guided by this policy's general guidelines on penalties instance, and should also seek guidance from the University Plagiarism Officer, who should advise on the range of penalty options in order as far as possible to ensure equality and fairness of penalties imposed across different departments.
 (For such guidelines, see Annexure D.) However, since each case of plagiarism has its own circumstances, Committees should be sensitive to its specific facts.
-Factors that may be taken into account are: the extent of the plagiarism; the academic level of study at which the plagiarism occurred; the training the student has received on plagiarism and proper referencing in the department, and in other departments; how much the assignment counts towards the final result; mitigating factors (eg educational deficiency in the student's understanding of plagiarism; academic and scholastic background; acknowledgement of wrongdoing; expression of remorse); aggravating factors (eg second offence; lying; falsely attempting to blame another student in a copying case).
+Factors that may be taken into account are: the extent of the plagiarism; the academic level of study at which the plagiarism occurred; the training the student has received on plagiarism and proper referencing in the department, and in other departments; how much the assignment counts towards the final result; mitigating factors (e.g. educational deficiency in the student's understanding of plagiarism; academic and scholastic background; acknowledgement of wrongdoing; expression of remorse); aggravating factors (e.g. second offence; lying; falsely attempting to blame another student in a copying case).